lenewsad/IntuneDocs/intune-user-help/you-need-to-turn-on-scanning-for-security-threats-android.md

 ---

-# You need to make your device able to scan for security threats

-Your Android device is able to download and install apps that can accomplish a wide variety of tasks.
-Not all apps are equal, though, and some apps may cause issues.
-A general recommendation is to download apps only from verified sources, such as the Google Play Store.
-One way your company support has decided to additionally protect the data on your device is by having Google scan the apps you're installing to make sure they're safe.
+# Enable security threat scans on your device

+App help to accomplish a wide variety of tasks, but if you unknowingly install an unsafe app, you may encounter problems on your device.
+To protect the data on your device:
+* Only download apps from verified sources, such as the Google Play Store.
+* Enable security threat scans on your device.
+These scans are performed by Google and verify that apps are safe to install.

-You can turn on this scanning by going to **Settings** > **Google** > **Security**, and turn on **Scan device for security threats**.
+To enable the scans on your device go to **Settings** > **Google** > **Security**.
+Turn on **Scan device for security threats**.

+On some Samsung devices, you may find the scan setting in **Settings > Google > Security > Google Play Protect**.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com#HelpDeskDialog).